Feeds:

 Dylan and Highway 61 both are deeper roots to what Screenwriting from Iowa is all about.
 (Yes, technically a stretch of Highway 61 runs though Iowa, but Dylan’s reference as well as this blog’s name is more metaphorical.)

 Where does really talent come from?
 Everywhere.
 Dylan was born in Duluth, Minnesota which happens to be a stop on Highway 61 as it goes from New Orleans all the way north to Wyoming, Minnesota.
 (Contrary to the lyrics in 61 Highway Blues, Highway 61 goes nowhere near New York City.)
-Highway 61 has been called “The Blues Highway” because of the southern region from which blue music sprang up before it flowed into the world.
+Highway 61 has been called “The Blues Highway” because of the southern region from which blues music sprang up before it flowed into the world.

-At the corner of Highway 61 and Highway 49 in Clarksville, Mississippi is where legend has it that Robert Johnson sold his soul to the devil in exchange to become a master blues musician.
+At the corner of Highway 61 and Highway 49 in Clarksdale, Mississippi is where legend has it that Robert Johnson sold his soul to the devil in exchange to become a master blues musician.
 Lots of talent has driven up and down Highway 61 including Muddy Waters, “the father of the blues,” who was born in the Mississippi Delta near Highway 61 between Clarksville and Vicksburg.

 Muddy Waters not only influenced Jimi Hendrix, Eric Clapton, and Elvis, but rock n’ roll, jazz, folk, R&B, country and who knows what else.
 His 1950 song Rollin’ Stone is where the Rolling Stones took their name.
 And of course, Waters & other bluesmen influenced Dylan.
 So that’s the Highway 61 connection.